 (b) need not be published at all.

-(2b) Nothing in subsection (2a) affects or dispenses with any requirement of subsection (2) that a copy of a claim or application be served on any person, body or authority referred to in subsection (2)(a) or (b).
+(2b) Nothing in subsection (2A) affects or dispenses with any requirement of subsection (2) that a copy of a claim or application be served on any person, body or authority referred to in subsection (2)(a) or (b).

 (2c) The area and scope provisions of an award may be amended under section 40A without the proposed variation having been published in the required manner.